- S -

 - S/N: 1644 |

-PROFILE - Former British manufacturer (for more information click
+Former British manufacturer (for more information click

 HERE).

-See also Pocket compasses
+See also Pocket compasses.

 S & M built together with the U.S. company Taylor (acronym